lmu-osc/code-publishing/CONTRIBUTING.md

 There are some things to consider when contributing to this repo:

-- make screenshots in high resolution by temporarily increasing the font scaling factor in your OS and using a large display
+- Make screenshots in high resolution by temporarily increasing the font scaling factor in your OS and using a large display.
-- limit the width of images and center them, for example, as follows:
+- Limit the width of images and center them, for example, as follows:

   ```md
   ![](images/my_image.png){width=500px fig-align="center"}